fajran/npTuioClient/README.md

 Client as a base.

 The plugin constantly calls a javascript function `tuio_callback` whenever a new touch event arrives.
-Having this function called, the rest is up to you :)
+Having this function called, you can start using javascript to manipulates HTML, Canvas, SVG, etc!

 Check also the included examples to see how to use this plugin.